trek10inc/dynamodb-autoscaling/README.md

 Auto-scaling lambdas are deployed with scheduled events which run *every 1 minute for scale up* and *every 6 hours for scale down* by default.
 Schedule settings can be adjusted in serverless.yml file.

+### Add an API Key

+By default we protect all API endpoints, and the quickest way to get started is just API Gateway API Keys.
+Create a key, give it permissions to hit your stage.
+You leverage the key by passing it in with the `x-api-key` header on any requests to the Configuration REST API.

 ### Configuration REST API

 API gateway endpoints will be deployed to maintain auto-scaling configuration: